-Binge-eating disorder is more common among people who are overweight or obese.
+Binge eating disorder is more common among people with overweight or obesity.

 People eat large amounts of food rapidly, do not purge, and are very distressed by their behavior.